Postmeasurement information and nonlocality of quantum state discrimination: Discussion

 \section{Discussion}

-We have considered bipartite quantum state discrimination and shown that annihilating or creating nonlocality of quantum state discrimination depends on the choice of PI.
-We have first provided sufficient conditions for the nonlocality arising in ME with PI(Theorems~\ref{thm:scmp} and \ref{thm:iepi}).
-We have further established sufficient conditions that nonlocality in state discrimination to be annihilated or created depends on the choice of subensembles provided by PI(Theorems~\ref{thm:alc} and \ref{thm:aulc}).
-Finally, we have provided bipartite quantum state ensembles satisfying these conditions to illustrate our results(Examples~\ref{ex:anpi} and \ref{ex:crpi}).
+We have investigated bipartite quantum state discrimination and shown that the annihilation or creation of nonlocality by PI can depend on the choice of subensembles.
+We first established sufficient conditions for nonlocality in ME with PI (Theorems~\ref{thm:scmp} and \ref{thm:iepi}).
+We then derived sufficient conditions under which the annihilation or creation of nonlocality depends on how the original ensemble is partitioned into subensembles (Theorems~\ref{thm:alc} and \ref{thm:aulc}).
+Finally, we constructed explicit bipartite quantum state ensembles satisfying these conditions, thereby illustrating the partition-dependent nature of nonlocality in state discrimination (Examples~\ref{ex:anpi} and \ref{ex:crpi}).

-The ensembles $\mathcal{E}=\{\eta_{i},\rho_{i}\}_{i\in\Lambda}$ in Example~\ref{ex:anpi} and \ref{ex:crpi} always contain an entangled state; the inner product of $\rho_{4}$ and the entanglement witness $W$ is always negative, therefore the definition of entanglement witness guarantees that the state $\rho_{4}$ is entangled.
-However, there exists a separable state ensembles satisfying conditions in Theorem~\ref{thm:alc}. \begin{example} Let us consider the two-qubit state ensemble $\mathcal{E}=\{\eta_{i},\rho_{i}\}_{i\in\Lambda}$ consisting of separable states
+The ensembles $\mathcal{E}=\{\eta_{i},\rho_{i}\}_{i\in\Lambda}$ presented in Examples~\ref{ex:anpi} and \ref{ex:crpi} necessarily contain an entangled state.
+Indeed, the expectation value of the entanglement witness $W$ in Eq.~\eqref{eq:wpmo} with respect to $\rho_4$ is always negative.
+By the definition of an entanglement witness, this implies that $\rho_4$ is entangled.
+Nevertheless, there exist ensembles consisting entirely of separable states that satisfy the conditions of Theorem~\ref{thm:alc}. \begin{example} Let us consider the two-qubit state ensemble $\mathcal{E}=\{\eta_{i},\rho_{i}\}_{i\in\Lambda}$ consisting of separable states

 where

 \end{example}

 From a straightforward calculation, we can verify that